-Whether you own your own home (and use it as a primary residence) or have possession of investment properties, you understand one thing.
+Whether you own your own home (and use it as a primary residence) or own investment properties, you understand one thing.
 Namely, state and local property taxes can generally be deducted from your federal income taxes.
-While the Tax Cuts and Jobs Act of 2017 caps those deductions at $10,000 (or $5,000 if you are married and filing separately), the deductions can be used to help offset income.
+While the Tax Cuts and Jobs Act of 2017 caps those deductions at $10,000 (or $5,000 if you are married and filing separately), the deductions can be used to help offset your income.
 The result is a potentially lower tax burden.

-But what happens If you find yourself in a state that assesses supplemental property taxes?
+But what happens if you live in a state that assesses supplemental property taxes?
 Can that be considered a legitimate deduction?
 In a word, yes.
-Now, let’s continue on this topic and delve into what, exactly, supplemental property tax is.
+Now, let’s continue on this topic and learn what supplemental property tax is.

 Defining a Different Tax